-4.74.
-Passive and active engineering controls are more reliable than administrative controls and should be preferred for control in normal operational states and in accident conditions.
-Automatic systems should be designed to maintain process parameters within the operational limits and conditions or to bring the process to a safe state, which is generally the shutdown state.
+- 4.84.
+Passive and active engineering controls are more reliable than administrative control and should be preferred for control in normal operational states and in accident conditions.
+Automatic systems should be designed to maintain process parameters within the operational limits and conditions or to bring the process to a safe state. - 4.85.

-4.75.
 Appropriate information should be made available to the operator for monitoring the effects of automatic actions.
 The layout of instrumentation and the manner of presentation of information should provide the operating personnel with an adequate impression of the status and performance of the facility.
 Devices should be installed that provide in an efficient manner visual and, as appropriate, audible indications of operational states that have deviated from normal conditions and that could affect safety.